-- > What are the two main steps to protein synthesis and where to they take place? - ➤ What are the different types of RNA used and what are their roles? - ➤ How important is nucleotide order to the process? - > Looking at the Dictionary, why do you think there are more than one option for certain Amino Acids? (think of them like safeguards)
+- > What are the two main steps to protein synthesis and where do they take place? - ➤ What are the different types of RNA used and what are their roles? - ➤ How important is nucleotide order to the process? - > Looking at the Dictionary, why do you think there are more than one option for certain Amino Acids? (think of them like safeguards how might mutation affect the process